Avniel Singh Ghuman, PhD

 As director of MEG (Magnetoencephalography) Research, one of Dr. Ghuman’s primary roles is to facilitate, develop, and advance clinical and basic neuroscience research using MEG.
 To this end, he is helping to develop new research applications for MEG in collaboration with researchers throughout the community.
 MEG is the most powerful functional neuroimaging technique for noninvasively recording magnetic fields generated by electrophysiological brain activity, providing millisecond temporal resolution and adequate spatial resolution of neural events.

 Dr. Ghuman’s research focuses on how our brain turns what falls upon our eyes into the rich meaningful experience that we perceive in the world around us.
-Specifically, his lab studies the neural basis of the visual perception of objects, faces, words, and social and affective visual images.
+Specifically, his lab studies the neural basis of the visual perception of objects, faces, words, and social and affective visual images in the real-world.
 His lab examines the spatiotemporal dynamics of how neural activity reflects the stages of information processing and how information flow through brain networks responsible for visual perception.

 Dr. Ghuman's publications can be reviewed through the National Library of Medicine's publication database.